 The order of Nodosi, by the way, had established itself in Frisia in the twelfth century.
 Its followers were also known as Humiliatorum 'the Humiliated', or in Dutch language de Humaliaten.
 Yet another, third name for its followers was Nudipedum 'the Barefooters', or in Dutch language de Barrevoeters.
 In the twelfth-century Cronica Floridi Horti abbot Emo of Wittewierum (ca. 1175-1237) describes the order of the Nodosi as a novelty (Jansen & Janse 1991, Spiekhout 2022).

-Note 2 – Since football somehow seeped into this post, we should mention that the internationally renowned football player Arjen Robbe was born in Bedum in 1985.
+Note 2 – Since football somehow seeped into this blog post, we should mention that the internationally renowned football player Arjen Robbe was born in Bedum in 1985.
 He played among others at Chelsea, Real Madrid, and Bayern Munich.
 Currently, Robbe plays at FC Groningen again.
 Was Robbe blessed by the miracle skies above Bedum as well?

 By the way, Brother Walfrid from Ireland is buried in the Mount Saint Michael Cemetery in Dumfries on the Ninth, Scotland.
 According to some, etymologically Dumfries can be explained as the dun ‘stronghold’ of the Frisians (McClure 1910).
 We'll use every opportunity to connect everything with Frisia, of course, and hold on to this more than a century-old explanation.